bombasticSlacks/Aspirant/Game/Strength.md

 ---
 ## Strength

-Measures how strong your character is, and their fitness.
+Measures how strong your character is.
 Influences [Max Toxicity](Stats#Max%20Toxicity) and melee weapon damage.

-It can be trained to better perform the skills:
+It can be honed to better perform the [Skills](Skills):
 ### Athletics
-Acts of fitness, and trained strength or power.
+The action of applying fitness, and trained strength or power.
 This includes:
 * Lifting.
 * Jumping.
 * Pushing.